 US Honors Arts Seminar

-The Honors Arts Program enables students with a strong passion for art and a high level of self-discipline to come together with similarly dedicated artists in a multi-dimensional program designed to provide independent academic challenges similar to a college level program.
+The Honors Arts Program enables students with a strong passion for art and a high level of self-management to come together with similarly dedicated artists in a program designed to provide independent academic challenges similar to a college level program.
 The program will enhance each student’s arts experience and provide opportunities for growth by connecting their individual experiences to the larger role that the arts play in our world.
 While working on their own independent projects, students are provided a forum for dialogue between their fellow participants, thus increasing the support and opportunities for each student.
-Students involved in multiple arts disciplines are given the opportunity to come together and share common experiences through weekly discussions, work with a mentor and a field trip each semester.
+Students involved in multiple arts disciplines are given the opportunity to come together and share common experiences through weekly discussions, work with a mentor, and field trips.

 The Honors Arts curriculum includes the following components: